 A B-movie aesthetic runs through artist John Powell-Jones first major solo exhibition.
 Characters from the CYBERJUNK story recur in comic illustrations, computer animation, ceramic figures, life-size models and textile pieces throughout an exhibition which takes on the form of a museum of sorts; transporting audiences to the CYBERJUNK universe as spectral observers of a looped timeline spanning a thousand years.

 John Powell-Jones’ work is informed by the ways in which dominant ideologies and power structures influence our perceptions of reality.
 In particular, how the warped western view of progress and success affects our understanding of morality.
 These ideas are explored through the use of speculative fiction, taking inspiration from European folklore, body horror, survival horror and science fiction.
 He aims to form a dialogue with our present and an imagined dystopian future in which the horrors of capitalism and neoliberal ideology are present as cyborgs, demons and maggots.

 Castlefield Gallery is partnering with IMT Gallery (London) to deliver this exhibition in two parts across both venues.
-CYBERJUNK continues at Castlefield Gallery to Saturday 19 December, CYBERJUNK: QUANTUM CRASH will be on show at IMT Gallery (London) to Sunday 12 December 2021.
+CYBERJUNK continues at Castlefield Gallery to Sunday 19 December 2021 and CYBERJUNK: QUANTUM CRASH will be on show at IMT Gallery (London) to Sunday 19 December 2021.